AIgen/AIgen.github.io/index.md

 layout: homepage
 ---

-I am now at Bloomberg AI in New York!
-Please reach out if you'd like to know more about what we do.
+I am a Senior Researcher at Bloomberg AI in New York, where I build machine learning models for pricing corporate bonds.
+Lately, I have been interested in transformers for time-series modeling.
+My PhD work was on uncertainty quantification, online learning, and calibration, topics I continue to be interested in.

 Previously, I spent five wonderful years at Carnegie Mellon University, where I obtained a PhD in Machine Learning under the guidance of [Aaditya Ramdas](http://stat.cmu.edu/~aramdas/){:target="_blank"}.
 My research was awarded the [Bloomberg Data Science Fellowship](https://www.techatbloomberg.com/bloomberg-data-science-ph-d-fellowship/){:target="_blank"}.
 My PhD dissertation, titled "Post-hoc calibration without distributional assumptions", can be found [here](https://aigen.github.io/files/thesis.pdf){:target="_blank"}.
 Earlier, I was a Research Fellow at Microsoft Research, India with [Prateek Jain](http://www.prateekjain.org/){:target="_blank"}.
 I did my undergrad (B. Tech) in Computer Science at [IIT Kanpur](http://www.iitk.ac.in/){:target="_blank"}.